alaosama/LearningToolkit/README.md

 - **Data_Structures**: Information and resources on different data structures, crucial for efficient data manipulation and storage.
 - **Database/01-Introduction**: An introduction to databases, essential for managing and organizing data.
 - **Frameworks**: Information on various frameworks used in software development.
-- **MEAN Stack**: Resources for the MEAN stack (MongoDB, Express.js, Angular, and Node.js), a popular stack for building web applications.

 ## Contributing